prathoseraaj/tesla_clone/README.md

 A visually rich Tesla-inspired landing page built with Next.js 15 with typescript and Tailwind CSS 4.
 This project demonstrates modern React patterns and responsive layouts with custom horizontal card carousels, So it not a perfect clone visit the website.

-"Did I use GPT for making full prject?
+"Did I use GPT for making full project?
 Nope, Just vibe coded but still some guys using to making proper UI, LOL!"